-Layer after layer of oven-roasted sweet potatoes and quinoa combine with a creamy, spicy sauce in this healthy take on a familiar classic.
+This sweet potato casserole recipe is a spicy vegan take on a beloved classic.
+Layer after layer of oven-roasted sweet potatoes and quinoa combined with a creamy, spicy sauce in this healthy take on a familiar classic.
 The super easy chipotle sauce comes together in the blender.

 Spicy and casserole.
 Are those two words allowed to be said in the same sentence?
 Is that blasphemy?
 I dunno.
 But I am so going there.